Jaisharma2512/IOT-SMART-DUSTBIN/README.md

  The major software requirements Of the project are as follows:

-Android Studio
+Android Studio,
-Google Firebase
+Google Firebase,
-Arduino IDE
+Arduino IDE,
-Drivers for USB
+Drivers for USB,
-Language – C ++, C
+Language – C ++, C,
 Operating system – Windows 10,8, MAC, or any another

 HARDWARE REQUIREMENTS

 The major hardware requirements of the project are as follows:

-Microprocessor (Arduino Uno)
+Microprocessor (Arduino Uno),
-Jumper Wires
+Jumper Wires,
-Bread Board
+Bread Board,
- 2 Ultrasonic Sensors(hc-sr04)
+ 2 Ultrasonic Sensors(hc-sr04),
-Node MCU
+Node MCU,
-Piezo Buzzer FC-07
+Piezo Buzzer FC-07.